Click on a question to reveal the detailed answer.

 - Transport to and from Chamonix at the start and end of your course

 - Accommodation on the last day of your course (after the course is finished).
 We can book this on your behalf if you let us know

-- Dinner in Chamonix on day 2 of the 5 day course
+- Dinner in Chamonix on days when you sleep at the hotel

 - Personal expenses (drinks in the refuges, additional snacks, toiletries etc)

 - Personal mountaineering equipment and clothing (equipment can be hired, please ask)